SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 > [**Check out all the tweets for the hack event here at Imperial College London**](https://twitter.com/search?f=tweets&q=ichealthhack)

-&nbsp;

-It is a scientific and well proven fact that kids LOVE GAMES!&nbsp; So why not bring together the best minds from a wide collection of healthcare individuals, ranging from students, practicing physicians, CF physiotherapists and some big names in tech like Microsoft (tech and software), [McKinsey&Company](http://www.mckinsey.com/) (data scientists) and [Stent Tek](https://www.stent-tek.com/) (medical device research) .
+It is a scientific and well proven fact that kids LOVE GAMES!
+So why not bring together the best minds from a wide collection of healthcare individuals, ranging from students, practicing physicians, CF physiotherapists and some big names in tech like Microsoft (tech and software), [McKinsey&Company](http://www.mckinsey.com/) (data scientists) and [Stent Tek](https://www.stent-tek.com/) (medical device research) .

 They also brought along a few experiences game developers to help and join in with the project and make the development process easier.

-&nbsp;

 ## THE CHALLENGE

 For this first “hack”, entrants were set a task to “gamify” a specific course of CF treatment referred to as “ **Airway Clearance** ” which aims to help clear the mucus from a patients lungs by getting air behind the mucus and helping the patient to “cough up” or swallow the unwanted particulates.

-Which sounds grand but involves the patient breathing in to a device (aimed at making the lungs vibrate) repeatedly in multiple sessions for approximately 30 minutes or more.&nbsp; Sometimes a lot longer, which you can imagine is both very uncomfortable, laborious and no fun at all.
+Which sounds grand but involves the patient breathing in to a device (aimed at making the lungs vibrate) repeatedly in multiple sessions for approximately 30 minutes or more.
+Sometimes a lot longer, which you can imagine is both very uncomfortable, laborious and no fun at all.

-&nbsp;

 The devices used have been adapted through the use of a custom board called the Fizzyo device, which provides a few specific inputs related to the treatment itself: